dfischbach/pimatic-coc/README.md

 pimatic-coc
 ==============

-This is a pimatic plugin which allows you to connect a [busware COC module](http://busware.de/tiki-index.php?page=COC) to the [pimatic home automation framework](http://pimatic.org).
+This is a pimatic plugin which allows you to connect a [busware COC module](http://busware.de/tiki-index.php?page=COC) or a [busware CUL](http://busware.de/tiki-index.php?page=CUL) to the [pimatic home automation framework](http://pimatic.org).

 ##Installation